 Scroll down to the recipe card for the full recipe.

-ON LOW: It takes about 6 to 7 hours for the beans to be perfectly cooked.
+- LOW: 6–7 hours.
 Great when you just want to set it and forget it.

-ON HIGH: Around 4 hours seemed to be the sweet spot for cooking pinto beans with more intense heat.
+- HIGH: about 4 hours.
+This seems to be the sweet spot for cooking pinto beans with more intense heat.

 Storage and Reheating